 Need for examples.

 This profile would benefit from examples all across the description.
 Especially when complex situation arise, i.e. how does EGI devise the publication of a distributed AdminDomain?
 How should the record(s) look like?
 Where is the shared information (i.e. Location) retrieved?

+SB: I think this would be enormously difficult to do in a way that would cover all possibilities.
+I would suggest that specific cases are discussed as they arise, documented in the EGI wiki and added to the profile document at a future revision.

 Implicit tree/hierarchical structure needs to be explicit.

 The document seems to implicitly mandate a tree structure, probably implied by the BDII three-level structure and its relationship with GOCDB.

+SB: The document should not be BDII-specific.
+I will check for such references, and either remove them or make it clear that they relate to that technology only.

 However, this model is never explicitly explained and the rules are poorly described here and there, from time to time, with controversial statements.
 Examples are as follows: